 The final unit in my General Ethics class that ended last week was Gun Violence.
 We spent the last five 75-minute classes on Zoom reading and discussing contemporary essays from philosophers on the Second Amendment, gun violence, and why all attempts to curb gun violence and mass shootings to date have essentially failed.
 My students, mostly 20-21-year-old juniors and seniors, were born into and have lived in a world in which gun violence and mass shootings are tragically “normal” occurrences.
 Most of them were born just before or just after the Columbine shooting in 1999.

-There was a good deal of both outrage and apathy in my students’ remarks both in class and in their required weekly written reflections—outrage because, as one student wrote, “it took a global pandemic to show down mass shootings in this country,” and apathy because just about no one had much hope that anything was going to change any time soon.
+There was a good deal of both outrage and apathy in my students’ remarks both in class and in their required weekly written reflections—outrage because, as one student wrote, “it took a global pandemic to slow down mass shootings in this country,” and apathy because just about no one had much hope that anything was going to change any time soon.
 Several students noted that, as predictably happens immediately after any mass shooting, guns sales spiked as states began to issue lock down directives because of the coronavirus.
 And then, just before our last class, armed protestors against coronavirus seclusion occupied the Michigan state capitol building.
 I could hear the collective sigh of frustration from my students.

-Fortunately, we also talke about things that each individual person can do to push back against the gun violence that affects our country more than any other “first-world” country in the world.
+Fortunately, we also talked about things that each individual person can do to push back against the gun violence that affects our country more than any other “first-world” country in the world.
 One of these things has to do with paying attention to words and how we verbally express ourselves.

 Philosophers love words.
 We love to dissect them, analyze them, write insufferably boring and inscrutable articles and books about them, and talk among ourselves in a code that only the most inside of the insiders understand.
 But beneath their PhDs and pretension, philosophers are on to something.
 Words matter.
 A lot.
 As Ludwig Wittgenstein—arguably the greatest philosopher of the twentieth century—wrote, “the limits of my language are the limits of my world.”
 Our words shape our world.
 And if we want to change our world, we might want to consider paying close attention to our words—and changing them.

-I first encountered both the difficult and liberating aspects of changing my words and language when writing my Master’s thesis over thirty years ago.
+I first encountered both the difficult and liberating aspects of changing my words and language when writing my Master’s thesis thirty-five years ago.
 I grew up in a world where language was entirely skewed in the direction of maleness—pronouns, examples, collective nouns for all human beings, God—everything I thought and talked about came packaged in gender-exclusive language, as if one half of the human race wasn’t worth mentioning.
 The Bible that I grew up reading and memorizing was soaked through and through with patriarchal language.

 During the 60s many voices began pointing out both how pervasive and offensive sexist language was; I also noted that many people, including most of the people I knew, were not inclined to change their speech habits.
 Not because they didn’t think that feminists and others had a point, but because they were used to using sexist language and they perceived that it would be difficult to change their language default setting.